 Here are some more ways to turn to bill into a dream come true, and not let it be the nightmare it is now.

 Being Perceived As Unreliable

 If you’ve purchased goods online, you would certainly have had this experience.
 Some sites make the offering so compelling that you make a purchase and leave in a span of minutes.
-Other sites have everything the textbook says they must, but still fail to result in as many conversions as they should.
+Other sites have everything the textbook says they must, but still, fail to result in as many conversions as they should.
 In a retail store, we often find customers who are weary, angry or just impatient.
 What is the probability that such customers will return?

 The consumer experience is made or broken at checkout.
-You can have the best products, offer they most lucrative discounts, but if your customer doesn’t like being at checkout, they’ll leave.
+You can have the best products, offer the most lucrative discounts, but if your customer doesn’t like being at checkout, they’ll leave.
 Oftentimes, the cues that prompt people to buy or avoid are very subtle.
 This is why it helps to build a rapport with them.

 In a retail outlet, having rockstars for counter representatives works!
 These people know how to engage people in a conversation long enough to finish billing.
 They know never to question a customer for bringing in an expired gift card to have it redeemed now.
 They know that sometimes, in summers, the extra soft drink procured for a customer is not an expense.
-These are the people you need stationed at billing counters.
+These are the people you need to be stationed at billing counters.

 A dependable POS software also speeds up the process considerably.
 It can also help you manage inventory, and can help you with ‘pop-up’ information about repeat customers so you can start a conversation with them.

 In a web store, it is so easy to want to present alternatives and options.
 However, what you should be presenting is a sense of safety and trust.
 Antivirus seals, award banners, and secure transaction guarantees all work to make the consumer subconsciously feel safe.
 Naturally, they’re going to buy from a place they trust instantly.